sqianglan/MouseTracking/README.md

 1. Double-click any row in the mice table
 2. A modal will show the complete modification history
 3. View all changes with timestamps and details
+4. Access body weight tracking from the history modal

+#### Managing Body Weight Records
+1. **Access Body Weight Management**:
+   - Double-click a mouse in the All Mice tab
+   - Click "Body Weight" tab in the mouse history modal

+2. **Adding Weight Records**:
+   - Click "Add New Weight" button
+   - Enter measurement date and weight in grams
+   - Add optional notes about the measurement
+   - Click "Add Weight Record" to save

+3. **Viewing Weight History**:
+   - View all weight records in chronological order
+   - Interactive chart shows weight trends over time
+   - Hover over chart points for detailed information

+4. **Editing Weight Records**:
+   - Click "Edit" button next to any weight record
+   - Modify date, weight, or notes as needed
+   - Click "Save Changes" to update

+5. **Deleting Weight Records**:
+   - Click "Delete" button next to unwanted records
+   - Confirm deletion in the popup dialog

 ### Managing Plugging Events